justbuchanan/oasis/website/content/docs/electronics/_index.md

 ## SHT30 Sensor Board Wiring

-The sht30 sensor board needs comes without a cable.
+The sht30 sensor board comes without a cable.
+You'll need to solder a standard 4-pin connector cable in order to plug it into the mainboard.

-TODO

 ![sht30_wiring](sht30_wiring.jpg)